adambard/learnxinyminutes-docs/docker.html.markdown

 ```

 ## Push your image to DockerHub
-If you want your application's Docker image to be made publically available for
+If you want your application's Docker image to be made publicly available for
 any Docker user, you might wanna push it to the [Docker Hub](https://hub.docker.com/) which is a
 registry of Docker images.
 Make sure you have an account with a username and
 password on Docker Hub.